scalastic/scalastic.github.io/_posts/en/2021-04-22-jvm-vs-native.markdown

 ![Description of the Demo Grafana dashboard]({{site.baseurl}}/assets/img/grafana-demo-description.png)

-The ***Grafana Demo Dashboard*** is composed of 3 rows (labeled from `A` to `C`), one for each microservice (Worker, Random Number Generator -RNG- and Hasher) and monitored metrics (numbered `1` to `4`).
+* The rows of the table (labeled from A to C) represent the 3 microservices, respectively, Worker, Random Number Generator -RNG- and Hasher.

-- In cells #1, `number of running pods` and `process speed` (functionally speaking) are represented.
-- In cells #2, `historical process speed` is first monitored in the A row.
-On B and C, `Request Latency` to the underlying microservices `RNG` and `Hasher` are displayed.
+* The columns (numbered 1 to 4) represent different metrics:
+   - In column 1, we can see the number of pods running as well as the speed of the processes
+   - In column 2 is displayed the history of processing speeds, for each microservice,
-- Cells #3 display the `pods' CPU consumption`.
+   - In column 3 the CPU consumption of each pod is displayed,
-- Cells #4 monitor the `pods' RAM consumption`.
+   - In column 4, the RAM consumption of each pod.

 <hr class="hr-text" data-content="Starting">

-## Start the app
+## Starting the application

-In this first step, all microservices' replicas are configured with 1 pod, and the Java-based microservices run on the JVM.
-All of this will also be created in a specific `demo` namespace.
+A Kubernetes configuration was created with Replicas of 1 pod for each microservice and Java images compiled in Bytecode.

-- To start app's microservices, apply this configuration to the cluster:
+- To start the application in Kubernetes, enter:

 {% highlight Bash %}
 kubectl apply -f _kube/k8s-app-jvm.yml
 {% endhighlight %}

-You should see the output:
+- You should see the output:

 {% highlight Bash %}
 namespace/demo created
 deployment.apps/hasher created